pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 ## Downloading workshop content

-Workshop content can be<!-- Consider switching to active voice. --> downloaded at the time the workshop instance is created.
-If the amount of content is not too large, the download doesn't affect<!-- Consider using a more precise verb. --> startup times for the workshop instance.
+You can download workshop content when the workshop instance is created.
+If the amount of content is not too large, the download doesn't increase startup times for the workshop instance.
 The alternative is to bundle the workshop content in a container image built from the Learning Center workshop base image.